Skip Hire FAQs

 The cost of hiring a skip depends on the size of skip that you need, what type of waste you need to dispose of, and where you will place the skip.

 We offer a range of skip sizes to suit all needs.
 Our skips page shows the price for each of the skips we offer.
-To help you find the right size skip for your project try our handy skip size calculator.
+Try our handy skip size calculator to help you find the right size skip for your project.

-Note: If you wish to place the skip on a public road outside your house then you will need a permit from your local council to do so.
+Note: If you wish to place the skip on a public road outside your house, you will need a permit from your local council.
 Fletchers Waste Management will arrange this for you.
 Different local councils charge different amounts:

 What do I need to do when hiring a skip?

 You’ve realised you need to hire a skip to get rid of bulk waste or for an upcoming project.
 What are the things you need to do before you can order a skip?

 Firstly, you need a reasonable estimate of how much waste you are going to need to dispose of.
 It’s best to be conservative with your estimate so that you can fit all your waste in the skip.
 A sound estimate will allow you to remove all the waste you need while not overspending on a skip far too large for your needs.

 The best way to do this is to try and think about how many standard bin bags you’d likely fill.
 From there, you can use our handy skip size calculator – simply put in the number of bags, and the calculator will work out which skip is best for you!